avo-hq/avo/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Add any other context about the problem here. -->

 <!--
   How much are you impacted by this issue?
-Please set a level for Impact and Urgency
+  Please set a level of Impact and Urgency
-*Mark [x] inside the backets
+  (Mark [x] inside the brackets)
 -->
 #### Impact